-Charter Oak Remains Open to Support Our Community During the COVID-19 Pandemic
+Charter Oak Remains Open During the COVID-19 Pandemic

 Attention: Family Members, Friends, and Other Visitors